SoftInstigate/restheart-website/docs/proxy.md

      name: anything
 ```

-As a result, the URL `https://domain.io/anything` is proxied to the resources specified by the `proxy-pass` URL.
-All requests from the external network pass through RESTHeart that enforces authentication and authorization.
+As a result, the URL `http://<restheart-ip:port>/anything` proxies requests to the `proxy-pass` URL.

 {% include code-header.html type="Request" %}